alexyingchen/accessguide/designers.md

 **Disabilities**: intellectual
 **WCAG number + conformance**: 2.4.8 AAA

+**illustration idea**: breadcrumbs trail of navigation showing where user is

 -

-### D13.
+### D12.
 Provide more than one way to locate a page
-> I have low vision so instead of browsing all the pages I like to just search for what I need.
+> Sometimes I like to browse, sometimes I know exactly what I'm looking for.

-Given that people may find it easier to navigate in different ways, provide multiple ways to locate a page such as a site map, table of contents, search function, and links to related pages.
+Since everyone prefers finding content in different ways, provide multiple ways to locate a page: such as a site map, table of contents, search function, and links to related pages.

 **Disabilities**: intellectual, physical, visual **WCAG number + conformance**: 2.4.5 AA

-***
+**illustration idea**: sample table of contents, search bar, and related page links

 ## Error recovery

-### D14.
-Identify and describe errors
+### D13.
+Identify and describe errors to users
-> I make a lot of typos so I’m never sure exactly what the problem is when it’s showing me an error message.
+> This form is telling me something's wrong, but what is it?

-If an input error is automatically detected, identify the error and describe it as specifically as possible.
+If the system detects an input error, identify the error and describe it to users as specifically as possible.

 **Disabilities**: intellectual, physical
 **WCAG number + conformance**: 3.3.1 A

+**illustration idea**: error message next to text field saying "password must be in the form of a haiku" (or something similarly ridiculous)

 -

-### D15.
+### D14.
 Suggest corrections to errors
-> Since I have a learning disability, it’s a lot easier for me to get suggestions rather than having to figure out how to fix errors.
+> I love it when it suggests the correct spelling to me; spelling is the bane of my existence.

-If possible, suggest corrections to input errors so that users can fix it.
+If the system detects an input error, suggest corrections so that users can easily fix it.

 **Disabilities**: intellectual, physical
 **WCAG number + conformance**: 3.3.3 AA

+**illustration idea**: search results that ay "We could not find anything for 'x' did you mean 'y'?"
+(maybe come up with clever joke for this)

 -

-### D16.
+### D15.
 Provide contextual help
-> My memory isn’t so good as I’m getting older, so getting help while I’m filling out a form is really nice.
+> Damn it, the help link took me away from the page.
+Why can't I see both at the same time?

 Provide contextual help on the same page or next to the input error in a way that’s obvious and easy to find.
-Users shouldn’t have to navigate away to access this.
+Users should not have to navigate away from the current page to access this.

 **Disabilities**: intellectual, physical
 **WCAG number + conformance**: 3.3.5 AAA

+**illustration idea**: [will think of later]

 ***

 ## Timing

-### D17.
-Time limits are adjustable or not essential
+### D16.
+Make time limits adjustable or not essential
-> I’m slow when it comes to using a mouse, so time limits do nothing but stress me out.
+> I only have 8 minutes to check out?
+This is so stressful.

 If you need to give users a time limit to complete a task, also provide them with a way to adjust or turn off the time limit.
 To be very accessible, don’t require time limits at all.

 **Disabilities**: intellectual, physical, visual **WCAG number + conformance**: 2.2.1 A, 2.2.3 AAA

+**illustration idea**: (bad example) "You have 5 minutes to sign up for these concert tickets" with person looking stressed out (good example) no time limit, person can take their time

 -

-### D18.
+### D17.
 Provide the option to turn off interruptions
-> I have ADD, so when I get pop-ups I get really distracted from what I’m doing.
+> This article is great.
+Wait, what's that?
+Damn, where was I?

-Provide the option to turn off or postpone interruptions, such as a switch in the user settings.
+Provide the option to turn off or postpone interruptions, such as an on/off switch in the user settings, except in the case of an emergency.
+To be very accessible, don't create interruptions at all.

 **Disabilities**: intellectual, visual
 **WCAG number + conformance**: 2.2.4 AAA

+**illustration idea**: (example of acceptable interruption) Pop up saying: Warning!
+Flood alert, seek shelter immediately (example of bad interruption) Pop up saying: Would you like to fill out a quick survey?